kristianhentschel/light-painter-servo-2d/Readme.md

 A minimal lightpainting robot, using two servos driven by an Arduino mounted to a 3D-printed scaffolding and moving an LED suspended by fishing line.

+It can draw small shapes created in Inkscape using a GCODE format like a laser cutter.
+Take a long exposure photograph in a dark room to reveal the drawing.

 ![a star painted by the finished robot](images/2018-03-24_2557.jpg)

 ## Parts list and assembly